Cowboy action shooting: Costume

-Competitors are required to wear an Old West or Victorian era style outfit and apparel.
+Competitors are required to wear an Old West-style or Victorian fashion outfit and apparel.
 One exception to this is that safety glasses and hearing protection must be worn when shooting.
 Depending on the standards of the sanctioning organization, clothing may be historically accurate for the late 19th century or may just be suggestive of the Old West.
-Some groups allow for costume similar to that worn by characters in a western B-movie, such as Hopalong Cassidy or a television series like Gunsmoke.
-In SASS-sponsored Wild Bunch shooting, the required dress is military clothing of the early 20th century, Western clothing typical of that time (such as that worn in the film The Wild Bunch) or Mexican period dress.
+Some groups allow for costume similar to that worn by characters in a Western B-movie, such as Hopalong Cassidy or a television series like Gunsmoke.

 Alias

 Participants must select an alias out of the Old West or have an "old west flair".
 Aliases are registered with the sanctioning body so they are unique to the participant.
-Many find it necessary to be creative in selecting an alias (such as the banker who shoots under the alias "The Loan Arranger") as virtually all historical names such as Wyatt Earp and Butch Cassidy have long since been claimed.
+Many find it necessary to be creative in selecting an alias as virtually all historical names such as Wyatt Earp and Butch Cassidy have long since been claimed.
 Registered names cannot sound the same as another registered name.

 Competition

 Competition involves a number of separate shooting scenarios known as "stages".
-Stages are always different, each typically requiring ten revolver rounds (shooters generally carry two single-action revolvers), nine or ten rifle rounds, and two to eight shotgun rounds.
+Stages are always different, each typically requiring ten revolver rounds (shooters generally carry two single-action revolvers), eight to ten rifle rounds, and two to eight shotgun rounds.
 Targets typically are steel plates that ring when hit.
-Sometimes reactive targets such as steel knockdown plates or clay birds are used.
+Sometimes, reactive targets such as steel knockdown plates or clay birds are used.
 Misses add five seconds to the competitor's time; safety violations and other procedural violations add 10 seconds.
 Competition is close and contested with the national and world championships attracting over 700 competitors.